 - 7.13 The investment strategy considers the risks of investment and the Council engaged Treasury Management advisors to analyse the level of debt proportionality to the Council's finances (e.g. levels of reserves, asset base and level of interest costs as a percentage of income). - 7.14 Investment Property acquisitions expand the Council's balance sheet and interest costs will form a higher percentage of locally derived income.
 It would absorb a high level of reserves if there are shortfalls in or disruption to the income stream required to meet the additional expenditure. - 7.15 Sensitivity analysis on the level of debt interest against the Council's level of reserves is considered as part of the Medium Term Financial Strategy and as part of the budget proposals each year.
 This ensures that the Council has the available reserves to enable service delivery to be maintained in the short to medium term, whilst alternative solutions are implemented. - 7.16 In order that investments remain proportionate to the size of the Council, borrowing for the Regeneration and Investment Strategy is subject to an overall limit (for all Council services) of £50 million. - 7.17 The Council set an upper limit on External Borrowing (for all Council services) as part of the Medium Term Financial Strategy of £50 million.
-Interest payments at 4% would equate to 21.7% of available reserves (Appendix F to the Budget Proposals report for 2023/24 Council 21st February 2023).
+Interest payments at 2.6% (current debt) and 5% (borrowing headroom) would equate to 18.8% of available reserves (Appendix G to the Budget Proposals report for 2024/25 Council 20th February 2024).